hsfl/cosmos/README.md

 cd cosmos
 ```

-2. Copy the .env.example file and rename to .env
+2. Copy the .env.example file and name it .env

 Windows:
 ```bash